nickswalker/nickwalker.us/pages/energy_gels.md

 ### Caffeine

 The [recommendation](https://doi.org/10.3390%2Fnu15010148) is 3-6mg caffeine per kilogram body mass, spread through the window starting an hour before the event to an hour before completion.
-Caffeine powder is dangerous and easily mishandled.
-Save yourself the trouble; buy capsules and dump the contents in as needed.
+Caffeine powder is dangerous and easily mishandled, so I recommend buying capsules and dumping the contents in as needed.

 <div class="card mb-3">
     <div class="card-body">